Suspension of Self-Service

 • Victor·3 Plate Reader

-Covid-19 Policy (Fall 2022): Clients are encouraged to wear a mask if planning to be in the facility for more than a few minutes.
+Covid-19 Policy (Spring 2023): Clients are encouraged to wear a mask if planning to be in the Core for more than a few minutes.
 A mask is not needed if you are simply depositing your samples in the A628 Mini-fridge (by sink).

 Exceptions?: If the protocols noted below are not sufficient for your needs, use the "Contact Us" link to request an exception.